IoTDevEnvExamples/DevKit2IoTEdge/README.md

 ### Troubleshoot the gateway connection

-If your leaf device has intermittent connection to its gateway device, try the following steps for resolution.
+If your leaf device has intermittent connection to its gateway device, please follow [Common issues and resolutions for Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot#resolution-7) for troubleshooting and resolution, and here are hints special for transparent gateway:

 1. Is the gateway name appended to the connection string the same as the hostname in the IoT Edge config.yaml file on the gateway device?

 2. Is the gateway name resolvable to an IP Address?
 You can resolve intermittent connections either by using DNS or by adding a host file entry on the leaf device.

-   > **Note:**
+   > **NOTE:**
    > Recommend to directly use the **IP Address** of the Raspberry Pi 3 as the "**gateway name**" to avoid potential DNS resolving problem.

 3. Are communication ports open in your firewall?
 Communication based on the protocol used (MQTTS:8883/AMQPS:5671/HTTPS:433) must be possible between downstream device and the transparent IoT Edge.